-- Wearing a brace at night can help keep the wrist in a neutral position with minimal compression on the nerve.
+- Splinting and bracing: Wearing a brace at night can help keep the wrist in a neutral position with minimal compression on the nerve.

 - NSAIDS (Non-steroidal anti-inflammatory drugs) can reduce the amount of inflammation in the tunnel, reducing the pain.

-- Reducing repetitive activities, modifying postures at work stations
+- Modification of activities: Reducing repetitive activities, modifying postures at workstations

-- A strong anti-inflammatory that can help reduce the pain, but is often only temporary relief
+- Cortisone injections: A strong anti-inflammatory that can help reduce the pain, but is often only temporary relief

 - A review and change in your activities.